Proposal Writing

 4. Date of submission

 Typically placed at the bottom or top-right corner.
-This indicates the currency and relevancy of the information presented.
+This indicates the currency and relevance of the information presented.
 You might format it as: “Submission Date: August 21, 2023.”

 5. Name of Client